djmaity/md-davis/docs/source/guides/electrostatics.rst

 Electric Field Dynamics
 =======================

-The electrostatic potentials calculated in :ref:`Surface Electrostatic Potential Per Residue` can be visualized as a 3D animation of electric field lines using:
+The electrostatic potentials calculated in :ref:`guides/electrostatics:Surface Electrostatic Potential Per Residue` can be visualized as a 3D animation of electric field lines using: